MegaManSec/JoshuaHu/menu/about.md

 I'm currently working at [Opera Software](https://opera.com/) keeping it hanging by a thread, and trying to add more threads along the way.
 In reality, I'm doing all things security: DevSecOps, pentesting, security engineering, security architecture, incident response, security research, network security, and general consulstancy.
 You'd think I just wrote every field in the online security realm, but no, I truly have to do all of these things.

-Moonlighting as a party hostel receptionist, bartender, pubcrawl/boatparty guide in Kraków.
+Moonlighting as a bartender in Kraków.

 Some call me an all-rounder due to my ability to jump into nearly any situation and get the ball rolling immediately.
 I get things done when others don't.

 Some people see one part of a problem, I see the whole picture.
 Putting things into perspective of the whole world is paramount, and both the significance and insignificance of ourselves and surroundings is crucial to driving meaningful change.

 I have a BSc in Applied Mathematics and a BA in Cinema/Film studies.

-I have years of sysadmin experience (linux and freebsd) and even more in security.
+I have 12+ years of security experience and have years of sysadmin experience (linux and freebsd).

 My hobbies, interests, and general topics that I'm passionate about include:
 - Architecture